23197681-5/aps-lp-prolog/README.md

 # aps-lp-prolog
-Prolog Einstein like problem solved
+Einstein like problem solved with prolog